 Moving on from danglers, the hands you really want to play are the ‘rundowns’ such as J-10-9-8 or 7-6-5-4, especially if double-suited.
 These hands have a great chance of hitting the flop hard.
 And if they don’t you can easily throw them away.
 One-gap rundowns like 10-9-8-6 are also very playable, as are ones with pairs in them such as Q-J-10-10, but once you get past two-gap rundowns, you’re entering ‘dangler’ territory and those hands should more often than not hit the muck.

 MISTAKE 9: PLAYING UNDER-ROLLED

-When taking up PLO, one thing you should notice straight away is that compared to no-limit hold’em, the variance is much greater.
-It’s possible to get in situations where neither player is going to be able to fold on the flop with either top set or a big straight/flush combo draw, and these hands are basically 50/50.
+When taking up PLO poker, one thing you should notice straight away is that compared to no-limit hold’em, the variance is much greater.
+It’s possible to get in situations where neither player is going to be able to fold on the flop with either top set or a big straight/flush combo-draw, and these hands are basically 50/50.
 Therefore, you can be in a spot where you lose 15 out of 20 similar coin-flips and drop several buy-ins without doing much wrong.
 It’s important, then, to make sure you have a bankroll, and the right temperament, to handle this game.
-In general PLO games play twice as big as no-limit hold’em.
+In general PLO poker games play twice as big as no-limit hold’em.

-All of the nine previous points are connected by this last one, which is the most important concept of all in PLO: always draw to the nuts.
+All of the nine previous points are connected by this last one, which is the most important concept of all in PLO strategy: always draw to the nuts.
 It’s that simple.
 If you don’t have the nuts or aren’t drawing to the nuts, then get out of the pot.